konex5/mdot/README.md

 # building the project
 nix-build . --arg clangSupport false
 ```
-The project is built by default with *clang*.
+The project is built by default with *clang* which works better with
+*tbb* in my case.

+The gate application as well as the python wrapper can be found under
+the **fhmdot** project.

 Tip: one line code formatter for C/C++ projects